 Dachshund dogs are also very curious.
 As a result of this, they will often bark out of boredom and curiosity.

-The key to stopping your Dachshund barking is learning what triggers the dog's barking and then changing those triggers.
+The key to stopping your Dachshund barking is learning what triggers the barking and then changing those triggers.
 It may be a piece of furniture, or an intruder, a doorbell, or other dogs.

 One of the most common problems is that the owner has a hard time understanding the dachshund's behavior and often ends up yelling and screaming at the dog to stop.